barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features-(subjective).md

 # Syntactic Properties

 I like the basic syntactic elements of C, but here are some complements
-* keywords `true` and `false`
+* Keywords `true` and `false`
 * `:=` for assignment, `=` for equality (Pascal-style)
 * No unary pre/post increment/decrement (like Rust)
 * If clauses/loops always require curly braces, making the parenthesis around the condition obsolete (like Rust)
+* Numeric literal syntax for binary, octal, decimal, hexadecimal
+* Underscore as digit separator
+* Casting with ':' or 'as' also for literals, removing the need for literal suffixes
+* Blocks/Scopes that return values
+* Explicit endianness of a variable, optional
+* switch-case:
+    * explicit fallthrough, implicit break
+    * ranges (case 0 ...
+10)
+    * ranges for floating point?
+    * switch-case returns a value
+* Functions in a scope can call each other, regardless of definition order

 # Comfortable Niceties

-Tuple support
+* Tuple support
-Pattern matching
+* Pattern matching
-Type inference for local variables
+* Type inference for local variables
-Native bitfields
+* Native bitfields with defined consistent memory layout
+* Half precision floating point for graphics programming (short float)

 # Open Questions